 Detox is an integral part of substance abuse treatment programs for meth addiction.
 Individuals going through detox and withdrawal are expected to experience mild to severe meth withdrawal symptoms.
 As much as the thought of symptoms such as panic attacks or hallucinations can be daunting, the process is necessary to help you overcome meth addiction.
 If you live in Tacoma, WA, Bayview Recovery can be your next stop for addiction treatment after detox.

-What is Meth and How It Affects the Body
+What Is Meth and How Does It Affect the Body?

 People use illicit meth or misuse the prescription drug to boost energy, focus, or performance.
 Meth also creates a rush of euphoria and a false sense of well-being.
 The after-effects include a “crash” followed by signs of meth withdrawal or comedown symptoms such as severe exhaustion.